Arctic-Xiangjian/OAI_viewer/README.md

     - Look into this.
 Xiangjian said that changing values had no impact
 - Lines 172-176
     - Potential for performance improvements?

+### Completed improvements
+- Improved padding and spacing of checkboxes and radiobuttons
+- Moved "Patient Information" button to avoid overlap with checkboxes when window is too small
+- Created a minsize for the window